R-Ross414/compiler-construction-2020/BNFC-installation.md

 After calling `make` I get a long list of output finishing with

-           Configuring BNFC-2.8.3...
+        Configuring BNFC-2.8.4...
-           cabal: Encountered missing dependencies:
-           doctest >=0.8, hspec -any, temporary -any

-           make: *** [internal-tests] Error 1

-As far as I understand the missing dependencies and the error can be ignored as long as the executable `bnfc` was generated.
+        ...

 Use your file browser to find where the exectuable `bnfc` is.
-I found it as `bnfc/source/dist/build/bnfc` (the first occurrence of `bnfc` refers to the directory cloned from github, the second occurrence refers to the executable).
+I found it as

+        bnfc/source/dist-ghc-8.4/build/bnfc/bnfc

 Now we need to make sure that the operating system finds bnfc when typing `bnfc` in the terminal.
 For example, if you enter `bnfc --version` you may get a `command not found` message.
 We need to make sure that `bnfc` will be "in the path".
-I collected some information on [setting the PATH variable](https://github.com/alexhkurz/compiler-construction/blob/master/PATH.md).
+I collected some information on [setting the PATH variable](https://github.com/alexhkurz/compiler-construction-2020/blob/master/PATH.md).

-Now, on entering `bnfc --version` you should see `2.8.3`.
+Now, on entering `bnfc --version` you should see `2.8.4`.
 (Or some larger number if you are doing this in the future.)

 We can now continue with creating a parser for our calculator.
 This needs the Haskell lexer [Alex](https://www.haskell.org/alex/) and parser [Happy](https://www.haskell.org/happy/).
 Alex and Happy are part of the Haskell Platform, so you should already have them installed.